 Paul Lara, the driver of Hacker TV, was the one who argued that this market already has 32 billion pesos in Mexico.
 He stressed that the videogame contest has developed so much that the participants of this last edition came from 15 states of the country and although men predominate, the participation of women has also grown since it represented 2 percent of all participants in 2015 went up to 15 percent last year and even some of them were awarded in this edition.

 Women are the ones who buy the most video games, but for the use of smartphones, and mentioned that there are developers who already earn more than football players in the NFL.
 He even commented that for the 2020 Olympics, video games will be included as an exhibition.
 The first place of the contest was developed by the team of professionals called Ennui Estudio with the game Chains of Vallhalla.
 In addition to 100 thousand pesos, the authors of the project will represent Mexico at E3, an international videogame expo that takes place in Los Angeles in June, one of the most important in the world, together with another one that takes place in Japan.

-Juan Lozano Tovar, director of the Mexican Institute of Industrial Property (IMPI), exhorted the children and young contestants to register all their creations that add to their video games, ranging from the same name that they put up and design logos, music and the program, so that, he said, they can "market them and prevent them from being shot".
+Juan Lozano Tovar, director of the Mexican Institute of Industrial Property (IMPI), exhorted the children and young contestants to register all their creations that add to their video games, ranging from the same name that they put up and design logos, music, and the program, so that, he said, they can "market them and prevent them from being shot".
 While he said that there has always been a certain level of misunderstanding since the Atari existed for people who play because it is considered that they waste time, he stressed that "half of the population is 'gamer' or is associated with this industry."

-But it is an industry of talent and creativity that has had a spectacular growth, which is no longer associated with the maquila or other sectors, and which will be predominant in the future.
+But it is an industry of talent and creativity that has had spectacular growth, which is no longer associated with the maquila or other sectors, and which will be predominant in the future.
 "My message is that they use intellectual property instruments, especially if they like and want to dedicate themselves to this as a way of life and entrepreneurship," the official said.